Sergius Octavius Laenas Pontianus: Name

-Descent
+Imperial connections

-Pontianus was probably born in the late first century to an otherwise unknown Octavius Laenas; the surname Pontianus suggests that his mother may have been named Pontia.
-Because so little is known of his life, his historical significance is based less on his consulship, which seems to have been uneventful, and more on his relationship to Nerva.

-Besides the inscriptions mentioning his consulship, Pontianus had a monument built at Tusculum in memory of his grandmother, Rubellia Bassa, the daughter of Gaius Rubellius Blandus and possibly his wife, Julia Livia, the granddaughter of Tiberius.
-In the paternal line, Pontianus was related to the emperor Nerva.
-The emperor's mother, Sergia Plautilla, was a sister of Gaius Octavius Laenas, consul in AD 33, and the husband of Rubellia Bassa, making Pontianus the emperor's first cousin once removed.
+Pontianus was probably born in the late first century to an obscure Octavius Laenas; the surname Pontianus suggests that his mother may have been named Pontia.
+Because so little is known of his life, his historical significance is based less on his consulship, which seems to have been uneventful, and more on his relationship to Nerva, as well as his presumed descent from Tiberius.
+Nerva's mother, Sergia Plautilla, was a sister of Pontianus' grandfather, and both were children of Gaius Octavius Laenas, consul in AD 33, making Pontianus the emperor's first cousin once removed.